-Part memoir, part reflection at the end of a life fully-lived, in Gratitude, Neurologist and author Oliver Sacks (1933 – 2015) distills those crucial things that stand apart as he nears the end of his life.
+Part memoir, part collected reflections at the end of a life fully-lived, in Gratitude, Neurologist and author Oliver Sacks (1933 – 2015) distills the crucial things that stand apart as he nears the end of his life.

 Last night I dreamed about mercury – huge, shining globules of quicksilver rising and falling.
 Mercury is element number 80, and my dream is a reminder that on Tuesday, I will be eighty myself.
 Elements and birthdays have been intertwined for me since boyhood, when I learned about atomic numbers.

 In his own inimical, casual way Sacks maneuvers us through “what is meant by living a good and worthwhile life.”
 Concepts include injected breaks and pause, reflections on loyalty and commitment, and cherishing the precious things we keep nearby.